 The HPV infection is primarily spread through skin-to-skin contact.
 There are several risk factors that increase the chance of a child getting a HPV infection:

 Having a cut – The disease can enter the blood stream through an opening in the skin (like a cut).

 Having a mother with HPV – It is possible for a mother to infect her child during vaginal childbirth.

 Being sexually active – Those that are sexually active have a greater risk of contracting HPV.
 Further, the more sexual partners you have, the more likely you are to get HPV.
 Being with a partner that has had multiple partners also increases your risk.

-Weakened immune system – Immune systems can be weakened by HIV/AIDS [insert link to new HIV page], immune-suppressing medications (organ transplants) or other reasons.
+Weakened immune system – Immune systems can be weakened by HIV/AIDS, immune-suppressing medications (organ transplants) or other reasons.